 What was Hare transportation like in the days before cars?
 Did they paddle canoes?

 Yes, the Hares used moose-hide or birchbark canoes to navigate the rivers.

-Here is an article about American Indian canoes.
+Here is an article about Native American boats.

 In the winter, Hare people traveled by snowshoe, and often used dogs as pack animals.